matheus-lougen/matheus-lougen/README.md

 │
 ├─▣ I.T Analist and System Developer
 ├─▣ Python and C# developer
-├─▣ You may take a look at my <a href="https://github.com/theSystemFall/portfolio">portfolio</a>
-├─▣ I'm currently working on <a href="https://github.com/theSystemFall/SystemBOT">SystemBOT</a>
+├─▣ You may take a look at my [Portifolio](https://github.com/theSystemFall/portfolio) ├─▣ I'm currently working on [EasyTrainers-API](https://github.com/thesupremecode/easytrainers-api) │
-│
 └───────────────────────────────▰▰▰